lanman14444/Make-Terminal-Command/README.md

 ## Installation

+You can use Make-Terminal-Command a few different ways.

+### Standard Installation (Doesn't work for Termux!)
 1. Copy the code from make-terminal file.
 2. Open a blank file right-click then left-click "Paste."
 3. Left click "File" then left-click "Save as".